Keepers of Indigenous Tradition | Craftsmanship Magazine Skip to content

 Historically, Santa Clara Pueblo is known for its black-on-black carved pottery, which is polished to a glass-like finish and hardened in outdoor fires.
 Many contemporary Pueblo potters, like Dusty Naranjo, shown here, continue to use some of the centuries-old techniques of their ancestors, while also developing their own methods and styles. photo by Kitty Leaken

 My personal connections to this issue are many: My longtime colleague and friend, Dan Gibson, wrote both the historical overview that follows here and a forthcoming feature about some of the most iconic and enduring craft traditions of the Pueblos.
 Photographer Kitty Leaken, who shot Dan’s story on Pueblo artisans, as well as a gorgeous photo essay that provides a rare, intimate glimpse into the daily lives of a family of Hopi artisans, is also a friend and frequent collaborator.
-Other short features in the works include a look how the contemporary Native Food Sovereignty movement intersects with recovery from substance abuse disorder, as seen through the eyes of an up-and-coming Native chef.
+Other short features in the works include a look at how the contemporary Native Food Sovereignty movement intersects with recovery from substance abuse disorder, as seen through the eyes of an up-and-coming Native chef.
 We’ll also be presenting a new audio version of Craftsmanship’s 2015 profile of master potter Felipe Ortega (part Jicarilla Apache), which was narrated by actor, filmmaker, and activist Jill Momaday (Kiowa).
 Most of these stories are not the kind that are generally available to mainstream journalists.
-They were only made possible through years, and in some cases decades, of relationship-building between Native communities and local writers.
+They were only made possible through years—and in some cases, decades—of relationship-building between Native communities and local writers.

 As hard-won as this collection of stories is, it illuminates only a sliver of the abundant and diverse Native American craftsmanship found here in the Southwest.
-But it is the magazine’s effort to make a start; it is also my best effort to honor both the artisans and the art forms that sustain Indigenous creativity and empower our living traditions.
+But it is this magazine’s effort to make a start; it is also my best effort to honor both the artisans and the art forms that sustain Indigenous creativity and empower our living traditions.
 As Native artists, it is important to us that we always remember the traditions of our people and the gifts of the Earth as we walk toward the future—not in the shadows of our ancestors, but beside them.
 My grandmother taught me to look for clues in the desert landscape that would reveal deposits of the rich, mineral-dense earth from which the women of my family have sculpted their livelihoods.
 In doing so, I also learned to listen for Clay Lady’s voice, emanating from the land itself: Here I am, my children.
 I offer you this sacred earth.
 Accept my gift, and use it to make a good life.

 The land that now forms New Mexico was once home to some of the earliest (if not the earliest) known occupants of the Americas: Folsom Man and the Clovis culture, both of which were Paleolithic hunter-gatherers. photo by Chris Dahl-Bredine @shotsfromabove